SiliconLabs/machine_learning_applications/voice/sensory_wakeupword/README.md

 ## Prebuilt binaries

 Prebuilt binaries for Silicon Labs' EFR32xG24 Dev Kit and Thunderboard Sense 2 are provided under [`bin/`](bin/).
-These run with the `hello_gecko_small` model.
+These run with the `hello_gecko` model.
 For details on this model and other available models, see the section on [#Model Selection](#model-selection).

 You can program your own device with these using [Simplicity Commander](https://www.silabs.com/developers/mcu-programming-options#programming),